sailathatammana/Spotifoo/README.md

 ##### Using an IDE and GIT

-1. In your IDE navigate to the directory where you would like to store the application.
+1. In your IDE, navigate to the directory where you would like to store the application.

 2. Clone the project repo and pull a copy of the repo to your local machine using the following command.